 They recognized the man as 26-year-old Edward Maxwell Walters, unemployed and living with his parents at 316 Thomas Drive—just on the other side of Route 1, next to Apple’s Pie, and across Gorman Avenue from Tippy’s Tacos.
 Shortly after midnight, as that Tuesday turned into Wednesday, police arrested Walters without incident at his apartment and charged him with murder in the strangulation killing of Audrey Blaisdell.
 Investigators with a search warrant found “physical evidence” in the apartment of Walters’ involvement in the crime.
 Witnesses had also reported seeing Walters in the city of Laurel at 10:30 p.m. on the night of the murder “with scratches on his face.”
 Two of those interviewed said they had talked to Walters that night, and recalled him saying,

 More details began to emerge Thursday, as police confirmed that Audrey’s body had been found clad in only a skirt, and she’d been strangled with a piece of her own clothing.
 While they had not determined whether she had been raped, county police spokesman John Hoxie said that the girl “was certainly sexually assaulted.”

 Police were careful to discount any connection between the boys who had allegedly chased Audrey mere moments before her abduction.
 Police Lt.
-Col. John Rhoads said that she was seen walking with Walters by several witnesses.
-How she came to be abducted by that particular man just moments after fleeing what she had felt was a dangerous situation is tragically ironic, and it’s a mystery that Audrey took to her grave.
+Col. John Rhoads said that she was seen outside the bowling alley with Walters by several witnesses.
+How she came to be abducted by that particular man just moments after fleeing what she had sensed was a dangerous situation is tragically ironic.

 The case went to trial on February 23, 1974, with Walters pleading insanity.
 In his testimony, he claimed to have blacked out while under the influence of LSD.